-Even if using the property as a vacation rental does not violate a zoning ordinance, it does not necessarily make the use lawful.
-Most jurisdictions have laws prohibiting nuisances and obnoxious noises.
+Even if using the property as a vacation rental does not violate a zoning ordinance, most jurisdictions also have laws prohibiting nuisances and obnoxious noises.
 A nuisance is usually defined as: “something that interferes with the use of property by being irritating, offensive, obstructive, or dangerous.”

 Although a lawsuit involves time, money, and risk, it's another option to consider.
-If the noise and partying is excessive, there may be a basis to claim "private nuisance."
+If the noise and partying is excessive, there might be a basis upon which to claim "private nuisance."
 You can ask the court to award money damages as well as an injunction ordering your neighbors to immediately stop renting their property as a short term vacation rental.

 A benefit to seeking only money damages is that, if the amount is below the jurisdictional limit in your state (for example, $10,000), you can file the lawsuit in small claims court.